-Why landscape photographers should always carry a telephoto | Photofocus
+Why landscape photographers should always carry a telephoto

 While a lot of landscapes focus on wide scenes, making a wide-angle lens perfect, I sometimes like to show the details of my photographs a bit more up-close.

-Whether it’s at a Lake Michigan lighthouse or visiting Idaho, having my telephoto lenses handy makes for some different perspectives.
+Whether I’m photographing a sunset behind a lighthouse or capturing a forest scene, having my Tamron 70-180mm f/2.8 — my telephoto lens of choice — makes it super handy for capturing some different perspectives and compositions.

-The above photos were taken from the exact same spot, but with drastically different focal lengths.
-The one on the left was shot at 16mm; the one on the right was taken at 100mm.
-Zooming in to the full 100mm makes for a totally different type of photograph, despite being taken with the same lens — the Olympus 12-100mm f/4.
-The lens is wide enough to capture the entire landscape, while still allowing to capture a unique perspective fully zoomed in.
+What results is a photo with an emphasis on a single subject, making it stand out against a background, versus a wide landscape where there are lots to see.

 Another reason to photograph with a telephoto is that you can really condense the background, making for a shallow depth of field.
-The below photograph, taken with the Olympus 300mm f/4 lens, allowed me to capture a sharp foreground with a blurred out background.
+The below photograph, taken with my Tamron 70-180mm lens, allowed me to capture a sharp foreground with a blurred-out background.

 Which lenses are ideal?